microsoft/pxt-adafruit/docs/projects/hotpotato/code.md

 ```

 Hot potato game is ready to be played.
-Download this code to your @boardname@ and try it out with your friends in a circle.
+Download this code to your hot potato built from @boardname@ (See Make) and try it out with your friends in a circle.

 ### ~button /projects/hotpotato/make
 Make